John J. Pershing: Pre World War II

+Shortly after his retirement, in 1924, General Pershing traveled to South America aboard the USS Utah on assignment by the U.S. government to try to broker a solution to a decades-old border issue between Chile and Peru.
+It was on this trip that Pershing visited to Venezuelan President General Juan Vicente Gomez in Maracay.

 During the 1930s, Pershing largely retreated from public life, but returned to the public eye with publication of his memoirs, My Experiences in the World War, which were awarded the 1932 Pulitzer Prize for history.
 He was also an active Civitan during this time.

 In 1937, Pershing created a custom full dress uniform to attend the coronation of King George VI and Queen Elizabeth, denoting his rank with four gold stars embroidered on each sleeve.

 World War II

 In 1940, before and after the Fall of France, Pershing was an outspoken advocate of aid for the British Empire during World War II.

 In August 1940, he publicly supported the "Destroyers for Bases Agreement", whereby the United States sold fifty warships from World War I to the UK in exchange for lengthy leases of land on British possessions for the establishment for military bases.